cruzgodar/wilson/README.md

 }
 ```
 - `resizeCanvas({ width?: number, height?: number })`: resizes the canvas to the given dimensions.
 Exactly one of `width` and `height` must be specified.
+- `resizeWorld({ width?: number, height?: number, centerX?: number, centerY?: number })`: sets the world width, height, and center.
+If one of `width` and `height` is unspecified, the other will be calculated automatically to match the aspect ratio; it is possible, though not recommended, to specify both.
 - `addDraggable({ id: string, x: number, y: number })`: adds a draggable at the given world coordinates.
 - `removeDraggable(id: string)`: removes the draggable with the given ID.
 - `setDraggablePosition({ id: string, x: number, y: number })`: sets the world coordinates of the draggable with the given ID.